-This customer came to us for drafting and permitting services.
-They needed a permit for their clients, the restaurant owners.
+This project included a restaurant permit for retail space remodeling.
+This customer was the general contractor in charge of construction.
+They came to us for drafting and permitting services for their clients, the restaurant owners.

-The project required a custom set of drawings detailing the existing conditions, as well as the proposed design and specifications.
-There were many different issues to consider related to the code, and the business model of my customer’s clients, the restaurant owner.
+The project required a custom set of Architectural drawings detailing the existing conditions, as well as the proposed design and specifications.
+There were several issues to consider related to the building code, and the business model of my customer’s clients, the restaurant owner.
+This project had enough moving parts that it took five attempts to get the drawing set into compliance with the City of Renton, Washington.

-Here is the first set of drawings resulting from our meeting and his pencil sketch.
+This is the first set of drawings resulting from our meeting and his pencil sketches.

 Here is the second set of drawings resulting from his redlining the first set of drawings.

-Here is the third set of drawings resulting from his redlining of the second set of drawings.
+The third drawing set resulting from his notes and redlines.
 This was the first set that we submitted to the city for a permit.

 The city asked for more information on a variety of items.
 We added more specifications and greater detail for the second permit submittal, shown here.
 To indicate changes and responses to city requests, new information on this set was circled, or “clouded” for clarity.
 This is officially the first revision set.
 It also included a written response to each of the questions raised by the permit technician.